greg-raven/Uncommon-Sense/_posts/2023-07-09-anybody-can-be-president.md

 tag: 'Adlai E. Stevenson'
 ---

 In America, anybody can be president.
-That’s one of the risks you take.
+That's one of the risks you take.